 Bowlders of 3, 4, 5 and even 6 feet diameter are not infrequent among the sand.
-Generally they are of granite or of granular quartz.
+Generally they are of granular quartz.

-Area of Nantucket Island according to Lieutenant Prescott 29,380 acres Of Tuckernuck Island 1192 acres Of Grand Island 3 acres Of Muskeget Island 15 acres Total 30,590 acres.
+Area of Nantucket Island according to Lieutenant Prescott 29,380 acres

+Of Tuckernuck Island 1192 acres

+Of Grand Island 3 acres

+Of Muskeget Island 15 acres

+Total 30,590 acres.